-Those who have not dealt, in detail, with the subject of monetary debt, may find it hard to understand how a system that seemed to work so well for decades is now reaching its limits.
-Those who are familiar with the context of our current system, on the other hand, have had but two choices: either to lie to themselves in warm comfort, or to face the bitter, yet revealing, truth – that is, that it was clear from the start that the system was bound to collapse one day.
-“One day” is today!
+People who have not dealt with the subject of monetary debt in detail, may find it hard to understand how a system that seemed to work so well for decades is now reaching its limits.
+Those who are familiar with the context of our current system, on the other hand, have had two choices: either to lie to themselves or to face the bitter, yet revealing truth: It was clear from the start that the system was bound to collapse one day!

-In this system of which we live and speak, money may come into circulation only through the creation of new debts.
-Only with this “fresh” money, can further investments be made, and the interests of old loans – settled.
-This “money” is created by banks out of thin air – meaning, they are produced out of nothing.
+Generally, money comes into circulation through new debts and only with this “fresh” money can further investments be made and the interests of old loans be settled.
+Debts are created by banks out of thin air – meaning, that money is made out of nothing.
 As a result, banks should be fine, as they are receiving interest payments for money they had created out of nothing.
-However, due to the megalomaniac nature of the times, almost all financial institutions are bankrupt, as they incur extreme losses through speculation, which should be prohibited for banks.
+However, due to extreme losses through speculation almost all financial institutions are bankrupt.

 If a ban on cash and negative interest rates were to be introduced, governments would even receive interest to borrow money.
-This may come as a surprise to most people, but trafficking of drugs, arms, and human beings, is not nearly as profitable as receiving money for borrowing money.
-In fact, it is precisely these unnatural conditions, created by corrupt rating agencies, which are serving as the basic preconditions necessary for keeping the system alive for a while longer.
+In fact, it is precisely these unnatural conditions which are serving as the basic preconditions necessary for keeping the system alive for a while longer.
 Another consequence of this unsustainable system is that Greece is required to pay higher interest rates, due to its poorer debt-rating.
 In reality, the vast majority of the loans taken by the Greek government are not needed to improve the people’s living conditions, but to pay the interest of government debts.

-As history has illustrated to us, time and time again, in the end, debt-based economies must always collapse.
+As history has shown, time and time again, debt-based economies must always collapse.
 If the resulting debts of such a financial system were to be neutralized by the values created, it would be a zero-sum game.
 However, since interest must be paid, almost all who have participated in the system are bankrupt.
-Only a small minority, the so-called “elites”, is benefitting, and will benefit, from such a system, as they collect the interest payments.
+Only a small minority, the so-called “elites”, is benefitting from the system, as they collect the interest payments.

-Thus, the question arises as to whether these people will be happy when the game is finally over.
-2,000 years ago, Rome was a city of around one million people, 10,000 of whom were described as elites.
-As the city’s population was reduced to a few thousand over the next three centuries, the number of elites declined more dramatically in relative terms, due to the collapse of the empire.
+Thus, the question arises as to whether so-called “elites” will be happy when the game is finally over.
+2,000 years ago, Rome was a city of around one million people, ten thousand of whom were described as elites.
+As the city’s population was reduced to a small fraction over the next three centuries, the number of elites declined more dramatically in relative terms, due to the collapse of the empire.
 In other words: There are no guarantees for anyone, after the crash!

-In order to facilitate further loans and reduce costs at the same time, a negative interest rate would be set into action, particularly with regard to government debt.
-Nonetheless, such measures may only be enforced in conjunction with the abolition of cash.
+In order to facilitate further loans and reduce costs at the same time, a negative interest rate will be needed, particularly with regard to government debt, nonetheless, such measures may only be enforced in conjunction with the abolition of cash.
 From a mathematical point of view, after paying your rent and other monthly bills, about a quarter of your money is left sitting in your account.
 As long as there is still cash, negative interest rates can be avoided by storing money under your pillow.
 Once cash has been banned, however, balances will be charged with interest.
-Since negative interest rates, especially in the low-negative range, are unlikely to be feasible for the long-term, it is realistic to assume that the system will collapse around 2020.
+Since negative interest rates are unlikely to be feasible for the long-term, it is realistic to assume that the system will collapse around the year 2022.

-If there truly are, indeed, three years left until this collapse, then we should have enough time to plant crops over the entire area of Finca Bayano and fertilize the entire area with natural humus, in order to ensure that good yields can be expected in the following years.
+If there are three years left until this collapse, we will have enough time to plant crops over the entire area of Finca Bayano and fertilize the entire area with natural humus, in order to ensure that good yields can be expected in the following years.
 During this time, all the fencing inside Finca Bayano will be completed to divide the land into smaller plots, where dogs will provide safety.
-In addition, all paths, further river crossings, and all houses can be built within that time.
-Most importantly, three dams will be built in order to ensure that we’ll always have sufficient amounts of water, both for ourselves, as well as for making fish available as food, for sale, or for exchange.
-The entire area of Finca Bayano will have electricity in 2020, which will be fed from the public grid, from solar power, and from generators.
+In addition, all paths, further river crossings, and all houses can be built.
+Most importantly, three dams will be built in order to ensure that we will always have enough water, both for ourselves, as well as for making fish available as food, for sale, or for exchange.
+The entire area of Finca Bayano will have electricity in 2022, which will be fed from the public grid, from solar power, and from generators.
 Water pipes will be laid on all plots, water reservoirs will be built on higher plots and additional wells will be drilled in deeper locations.

 If you have been able to build up reserves over the years, then you should not rest in the calm before the storm.
-Instead, concentrate on securing the reserves you have built up.
-If your property is worth less than the registered debts because a refugee home is being built around the corner, then it’s too late.
+Instead, concentrate on securing the reserves you have built.
+Now!
+If your property is worth less than the registered debts because a refugee home is being built around the corner, it’s too late.